GreenAlgorithms/GreenAlgorithms4HPC/README.md

-# Green Algorithms for High Power Computing
+# Green Algorithms for High Performance Computing

 This code can be used to easily implement the Green Algorithms calculator on a cluster.